Ben Hartsock: Carolina Panthers

 Hartsock signed a two-year contract with the Carolina Panthers on July 27, 2011.

 New England Patriots

 On August 10, 2014, Hartsock was signed by the New England Patriots.
 He was released just four days later, on August 14.

 Personal life

-Hartsock married his high school sweetheart, Amy Lykowski, in 2003, and they have two daughters, Whitney and Lindsey.
+Hartsock is a Christian.
+He married his high school sweetheart, Amy Lykowski, in 2003, and they have two daughters, Whitney and Lindsey.